Wellstar Paulding Hospital delights in its performance and nursing excellence capability

 —Kim Knotts, MSN, RN, NEA-BC, Manager of Professional Practice and Magnet Program Director, Wellstar Paulding Hospital

-Real-time Feedback, which aligned with the organization’s lean management system principles to provide the hospital with a more structured approach, helped providers meet patients in the moment.
-Based on feedback data, Wellstar Paulding Hospital was able to change its processes to focus on individual patients—and its Baldrige and Magnet work had aligned so well in principle, the hospital’s leaders were quick to pull Real-time Feedback into standard everyday work, allowing them to see how sustainable their improvements were over time.
+NRC Health’s patient feedback data which aligned with the organization’s lean management system principles to provide the hospital with a more structured approach, helped providers meet patients in the moment and recognize every patient as a unique individual Wellstar Paulding Hospital was able to change its processes to focus on individual patients—and its Baldrige and Magnet work had aligned so well in principle, the hospital’s leaders were quick to pull Real-time Feedback into standard everyday work, allowing them to see how sustainable their improvements were over time.